FortAwesome/wordpress-fontawesome/readme.txt

 (See the Installation tab for details)

 **Add icons to your pages and posts**
+Adding icons works in both the block editor and the classic editor.

-Once you’ve set up your plugin, you add icons to your pages and posts by choosing the Font Awesome option in the format bar from any text block, or [using their names](https://fontawesome.com/icons?d=gallery) in shortcodes or HTML.
-Works with either the block editor or the classic editor.
+Once you’ve set up your plugin, you can search and add icons to your pages and posts by choosing the Font Awesome option in the format bar from any text block to open the Icon Chooser.
+(If you want to search and add Pro icons in the Icon Chooser, you'll need to use a Pro Kit.)

+Or you can [use the icon names in shortcodes or HTML](https://fontawesome.com/icons?d=gallery).
 When you use shortcodes, you add the name of the icon and a prefix, where [the prefix is the style of icon](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) you want to use.
 Note that you don’t need to include the `fa-` part of the name.
 And if you don’t include any prefix, the icon will default to the Solid style.

 The shortcode for an icon looks like this: